-The carrying value of mortgages receivable, accounts payable, due to related party and loan payable approximate their fair value because of the short-term nature of these instruments.
-There were no transfers between levels 1, 2 and 3 inputs during the year (2020 - none).
+The carrying value of accounts receivable, mortgages receivable, accounts payable, due to related party approximate their fair value because of the short-term nature of these instruments.
+There were no transfers between levels 1, 2 and 3 inputs during the year (2021 - none).

-For the years ended December 31, 2021 and 2020 (Expressed in Canadian dollars)
+For the years ended December 31, 2022 and 2021 (Expressed in Canadian dollars)